Leasehold vs freehold

 The key weapon for leaseholders who find themselves in a dispute with their managing agent or landlord over service charges is the Leasehold Valuation Tribunal.
-If you feel your service charges are unreasonable, your buildings insurance is overpriced or the quality of services provided is poor, the LVT can arbitrate if you can’t reach an agreement through negotiation.
+If you feel your service charges are unreasonable, your buildings insurance is overpriced or the quality of services provided is poor, and you can't reach an agreement through negotiation, the LVT can arbitrate.

 Leaseholders can also go to the LVT if they want an extension to their lease or want to buy the freehold but aren’t able to come to an agreement with the existing freeholder on a price.